captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Uh...but like, carrots
 ---
 ## ROBYN:
-Yes carrots are fine
+Ye s carrots are fine
 ---
 ## SHARON:
-I mean, clearly carrots are [fine] ...but for example, using pans or pots or knives or
+I mean, clearly carrots are [fine]
+...but for example, using pans or pots or knives or
 9
 you know, that I've used for meat...